Keremeos Columns Provincial Park

 The Keremeos Columns are made of basalt, the result of cooled lava and stand at a spectacular 30m high.
 They share the same geological phenomenon status as Northern Ireland's "Giant Causeway" and Wyoming's "Devil's Tower."

 The trail does involve some elevation and ends in a steep incline, sturdy shoes are recommended.
 Although there is a Keremeos Park, the actual columns lie out of its boundaries on private property.
-Permission must be obtained from the last house at the end of the pavement in the housing area or by calling the Clifton's on: 1-250-499-5638
+Permission must be obtained from the landowners to get anywhere near the columns themselves.

 A roundtrip to visit the Keremeos Columns takes between three to four hours for active adults and can be extremely hot during the summer, make sure to bring plenty of water and watch out for rattlesnakes among other wildlife such as deer.